-$2\#:\sim: text= The\%20 total\%20 fertility\%20 rate\%20 stood, compared\%20 with\%202001\%20 (1.43).$
+2#:~:text=The%20total%20fertility%20rate%20stood,compared%20with%202001%20(1.43).

-- The Silver Economy needs to be supported to harness service delivery innovation and product development.
-More investment in developing projects and incentivising innovation would support job creation and boost economies. - It is essential to plan and implement policies that can intervene to ensure that the effects of the demographic change on the EU will have positive critical repercussions on its economies, productivity, social cohesion, and democratic life.
+The Silver Economy needs to be supported to harness the innovation of service delivery and product development.
+More investment in developing projects and incentivising innovation would support job creation and boost economies.

+It is essential to plan and implement policies that can intervene to ensure that the effects of the demographic change on the EU will have positive critical repercussions on its economies, productivity, social cohesion, and democratic life.